openoms/lightning-node-management/README.md

 To be able to receive payments on the Lightning Network a node needs:
 - "inbound liquidity" which means that some satoshis need to be on the side of the other peer in a channel.
-- The max amount of the incoming payment is determined by the highest incoming liquidity of a single  channel (not additive between channels).
 - a channel to a well connected node or a direct channel from the paying peer to make sure there is a possible payment route.

+The max amount of the incoming payment is determined by the highest incoming liquidity (AKA remote balance) of a single  channel (not additive between channels).

  ## Peer Connections
 - To open a channel to any node the peer connection needs to be established first.
 - The publicly accessible nodes can be connected to automatically.
-- If a node is not publicly accessible the peer connection needs to be initiated manually even if the other peer would want to open a channel.
+- If a node is not publicly accessible the peer connection needs to be initiated manually from that side even if the other peer is the one opening the channel.

 ## Channel size and choosing a peer:

 - There is no hard number, but in general it is recommended to avoid opening channels  below 200K-500K sats.
 - https://1ml.com/statistics shows the average channel size on the network:
 0.028 BTC = 2 800 000 satoshis on 2019 May 28.
-- A channel too small will result in being unable to close when fees are high.
+- A channel too small will result in being unable to close when on-chain fees are high.
 This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).
 - The max amount of the available payment made or routed is determined by the highest liquidity of a single channel (not additive between channels).
 - One big channel to a well connected and stable node is more useful than many small ones.
 - It is beneficial to connect to nodes where the operator can be contacted in case of a problem.